A complete guide to Edexcel A-Level Business

 Edexcel A-Level Business is a linear qualification.
 Everything you have studied across Year 12 and Year 13 is assessed at the end of the course in three written papers in May and June.
 There is no coursework or controlled assessment.

-All three papers are equally weighted.
+All three papers carry 100 marks.
 They test the same four assessment objectives: Knowledge of business concepts, application to specific business contexts, analysis using business theory, and evaluation of competing options.
-Paper 3 is the most synoptic and uses a pre-released context.
+Paper 3 uses a research context Pearson publishes before the exam.

 PaperFocusLengthMarksWeighting

-Paper 3Investigating business in a competitive environment – pre-released context, draws on all four themes2h10033.3%
+Paper 3Investigating business in a competitive environment – uses a pre-released research context, draws on all four themes2h10030%

 Each paper uses a similar structure: A short opening section followed by data response questions of increasing length.
-The largest questions, worth 20 to 24 marks, ask you to evaluate a strategic decision and reach a justified conclusion.
+The largest single questions, worth up to 20 marks, ask you to evaluate a strategic decision and reach a justified conclusion.

 Good to know